molinfo-vienna/CDPKit/Doc/Sphinx/Source/introduction.rst

 - 3D structure and conformer generation :cite:`doi:10.1021/acs.jcim.3c00563`
 - Prediction of a wide panel of physicochemical properties
 - Full-blown test-suite compliant implementation of the MMFF94 :cite:`https://doi.org/10.1002/(SICI)1096-987X(199604)17:5/6<490::AID-JCC1>3.0.CO;2-P` force field
+- Works on Linux, macOS and Windows
+- C++ implementation follows best practices for a maximum of robustness and speed
 - ...

 .. rubric:: Machine Learning Integration